nvmwill/nexmo-developer/_tutorials/en/video/basic-video-chat/windows/step-9.md

 When you're finished here, continue building and enhancing your Vonage Video application with these helpful resources:

-* [server SDK](/video/server-sdks/overview) — Before going to production, you'll need to set up a server to generate credentials]
+* [Server SDKs](/video/server-sdks/overview) — Before going to production, you'll need to set up a server to generate credentials]
 * [Video API Basics](/developer/guides/basics) — If you haven't already, take a few minutes to learn exactly how Vonage Video works
 * Visit the guides section for detailed documentation on all Vonage Video features and functionality
 * Visit the tutorials section for walkthroughs on implementing other Vonage Video features and use cases